yan-aint-nickname/dead-simple-service-template/README.md

 ##### Check migrations status

-Plese consider to be in migrations dir or specify it with flag or use envs
+Please consider to be in migrations dir or specify it with flag or use envs

 `goose --dir=migrations postgres "$POSTGRES_DSN" status`